-As part of the NFL's Play Smart.
-Play Safe. initiative, the NFL allocated \$60 million toward the creation and funding of the Engineering Roadmap.
-It's a comprehensive effort-funded by the NFL and managed by Football Research, Inc. (FRI)-to improve the understanding of the biomechanics of head injuries in professional football and to create incentives for helmet manufacturers, small businesses, entrepreneurs, universities and others to develop and commercialize new and improved protective equipment, including helmets.
+In 2016, the NFL allocated \$60 million toward the creation and funding of the Engineering Roadmap.
+It's acomprehensive effort-funded by the NFL and managed by Football Research, Inc. (FRI)-to improve the understanding of the biomechanics of head injuries in professional football and to create incentives for helmet manufacturers, small businesses, entrepreneurs, universities and others to develop and commercialize new and improved protective equipment, including helmets.

-DRIVEN BY EXPERTS: Biomechanical Engineers
+DRIVEN BY EXPERTS: BIOMECHANICAL ENGINEERS

-Football Research, Inc. (FRI), a nonprofit corporation formed and financially supported by the NFL, manages the Engineering Roadmap.
-The Board of Directors includes leading engineers and experts who advise FRI on how best to achieve the goal of advancing the understanding of biomechanics in football and creating an environment where new and improved protective equipment will be developed.
+FRI, a nonprot corporation formed and nancially supported by the NFL, manages the Engineering Roadmap.
+The Board of Directors includes leading engineers and experts who advise FRI on how best to advance the understanding of biomechanics in football and create an environment where new and improved protective equipment will be developed.
 Jeff Crandall, Ph.D., chairman of the NFL Engineering Committee, serves a leading role in managing the Engineering Roadmap.
 Dr. Crandall is the Nancy and Neal Wade Professor of Engineering and Applied Sciences at the University of Virginia and Principal Scientist and Consultant at Biocore.
-The Board also works closely with Dr. Kristy Arbogast and Dr. Barry Myers, consultants to the NFL Players Association, who each serve as co-leads on essential elements of the Engineering Roadmap. \
+The Board also works closely with Dr. Kristy Arbogast and Dr. Barry Myers, consultants to the NFL Players Association, who each serve as co-leads on essential elements of the Engineering Roadmap.